Trump continues to question refugee deal after heated call with Australian PM

 "We have to be tough.
 It's time we're going to be a little tough folks.
 We're taken advantage of by every nation in the world, virtually.
 It's not going to happen anymore.
 It's not going to happen anymore," he said in remarks at the National Prayer Breakfast.

+The Australian Prime Minister, meanwhile, scrambled to reassure Australians that Trump had promised in their phone call to honor the agreement, negotiated by the Obama administration.

-The Australian Prime Minister, meanwhile, took to the radio Thursday morning to debunk reports that Trump had hung up on him to end the contentious call, though he would not divulge other details of the conversation.
+Turnbull took to the radio Thursday morning to debunk reports that Trump had hung up on him to end the contentious call, though he would not divulge other details of the conversation.

 "As far as the call is concerned, I'm very disappointed that there has been a leak of purported details of the call in Washington," he said in a radio interview with 2GB's Ben Fordham.
 "But I want to make one observation about it.
 The report that the President hung up is not correct.
 The call ended courteously."